 On March 10, 2015, we entered into an employment agreement with Michael DiSanto, our Senior Vice President, Chief Administrative and Legal Officer & Secretary.
 On June 18, 2015, we entered into the first amendment to this agreement with Mr. DiSanto.
 On February 23, 2016, we entered into the second amendment to this agreement with Mr. DiSanto.
-Pursuant to the terms of Mr. DiSanto's employment agreement, as amended, Mr. DiSanto's annual salary for 2017 was \$310,000.
-Mr. DiSanto was eligible to receive an annual cash incentive bonus payable based on achievement of performance goals established by our Compensation Committee.
-For 2017, Mr. DiSanto's annual target incentive bonus was \$158,100.
+Pursuant to the terms of Mr. DiSanto's employment agreement, as amended, Mr. DiSanto's annual salary for 2018 was \$323,000.
+Mr. DiSanto was eligible to receive an annual incentive bonus payable based on achievement of performance goals established by our Compensation Committee.
+For 2018, Mr. DiSanto's annual target incentive bonus was \$167,000.
 The earned annual cash incentive bonus payable to Mr. DiSanto depended upon the extent to which our applicable performance goals were achieved.
-Mr. DiSanto's actual paid bonus for 2017 was \$332,010.
-Mr. DiSanto did not earn any payment for the 2017 component of the 2016-2017 Retention Program.
-In fiscal 2017, we issued Mr. DiSanto a total of 87,340 restricted stock units and a stock option to purchase 170,850 shares of our common stock, each pursuant to our Equity Incentive Plan.
+Mr. DiSanto's actual paid bonus for 2018 was \$167,000.
+In fiscal 2018, we issued Mr. DiSanto a total of 106,317 restricted stock units and a stock option to purchase 238,095 shares of our common stock, each pursuant to our Equity Incentive Plan.
 Mr. DiSanto's employment agreement further provides that we will reimburse Mr. DiSanto for certain expenses for reasonable travel, entertainment, and other business expenses, including professional association fees, incurred by him in furtherance of the performance of his employment duties.